VisualComposer/builder/readme.txt

 **WORDPRESS THEME BUILDER**

 Visual Composer is an all-in-one plugin that lets you make beautiful websites from header to footer.
 You can create custom page layouts in a code-free way.

-[Make unique header, footer, and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) to use them throughout your entire WordPress site with the help of Global templates.
-Additionally, there's a Dynamic Content feature that allows you to design templates with dynamic content placeholders (*devs will love it*).
+[Make unique header, footer, and sidebar templates](https://visualcomposer.com/features/wordpress-theme-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme) to use them throughout your entire WordPress site with the help of **Global Templates**.
+Additionally, there's a **Dynamic Content** feature that allows you to design templates with dynamic content placeholders (*devs will love it*).

 **POPUP BUILDER FOR WORDPRESS**

-Web agencies and marketers will appreciate our built-in [Visual Composer Popup Builder](https://visualcomposer.com/features/popup-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).
-Creating beautiful and appealing popups is quick and easy.
-It takes place in the usual drag and drop manner, using all the elements, integration and design options available in the Visual Composer Hub.
-Use Visual Composer Popup Builder and save hundreds or even thousands on this effective marketing tool.
+Build unlimited popups and save hundreds or even thousands on this effective marketing tool.
+Built-in [Visual Composer Popup Builder](https://visualcomposer.com/features/popup-builder/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme). lets you create beautiful and appealing popups fast and easy.
+It takes place in the usual drag and drop manner, using all the elements, integrations and design options available in the Visual Composer Hub.

 **MOBILE-FRIENDLY**